Life Cycle of a Ladybug

 4. Hardening: The new exoskeleton gradually hardens and darkens, providing protection for the growing larva until the next molt.

-These molting phases allow ladybug larvae to accommodate their increasing size and developmental changes as they progress toward the pupal stage and ultimately adulthood.
+These molting phases allow ladybug larvae to accommodate their increasing size and developmental changes as they progress toward the pupal stage and finally adulthood!

 Stage Three: Ladybug Pupa